oktadev/okta-blog/_source/_posts/2020-12-07-spring-cloud-config.md

 by: contractor
 communities: [java]
 description: "This tutorial shows how to use Spring Cloud config to manage configuration properties for multiple Spring Boot applications from a single source."
-tags: [java, spring-boot, oauth2, spring-cloud, spring-cloud-config]
+tags: [java, spring-boot, spring-cloud, spring-cloud-config, oauth2, microservices]
 tweets:
 - "Using Spring?
 Excellent!
-Want to share your configuration between microservices.
-Learn how with this five page tutorial!"
+Want to share your configuration between microservices?
+Learn how with this tutorial!"
 - "We ❤️ @springcloud!
 You know why?
-It makes #microservices easy!"
+It makes #microservice configuration easy!"
 - "Learn how to use @springcloud config server to share configuration between your microservices in this quick tutorial."
 image: blog/spring-cloud-config/spring-cloud-config.png
 type: conversion